fossfreedom/indicator-sysmonitor/README.md

 Changelog:

- - v0.8.0 - development - new sensor - cputemp, ability to use and change icons
+ - v0.8.0 - development - new sensor - cputemp, ability to use and change icons via a custom script
  - v0.7.1 - bug fix to allow non-ubuntu kernels to be used
  - v0.7.0 - new sensors - publicip and upordown.
  - v0.6.3 - fixed the bug when display multiple CPU cores it always display the later ones as 0%